sigsum/sigsum-go/doc/tools.md

 ways, as described under "Policies" below.

 Most tools also require one or more input keys.
-The `-k` option is used to specify a key file, but some commands have additional ways of taking keys and key-file input.
+The `-k` option is used to specify a key file.
+Some commands have additional ways of taking keys and key-file input.
 There is no default location for key files.